 The greatest snowball was how throughout the day, I started to see small great things happening all around me that I previously ignored or didn’t consciously notice.
 I’d make a mental note for tomorrow morning’s gratitude list.
 Over time, I saw a shift. in my morning, I could get up easier, throughout the day I was aware of little miracles and I even cut people more slack when I got frustrated.
 This morning practice shifted my mornings and my life.

 I know this sounds a little crazy.
 How could such a small practice have such a snowball effect?
 It’s true.
 There is nothing I recommend more than a gratitude practice.
 Sometimes the smallest steps create the biggest impact.
 I can truly say finding the good in each day has changed my life and I today am grateful for that.
 So here’s your moment.
 Start now.
 What are you grateful for?

-Ask an Expert Asking for a Friend Beating Burnout Brain Health Challenge Winners Community Corporate Divorce and Co-parenting Emotional Well-being First Responders First Fuel Yourself Invest In Yourself Mental Health Mental Health at Work Mindful Screening Overcoming Lawyer Burnout Purpose Science Sleep Sleep Well Technology and Humanity The Thrive Global Questionnaire Thought Leaders Thrive Global Library Thrive Global News Thrive Global on Campus Thrive Global Podcasts Thrive Style Thriving in the New Normal Thriving Through the Holidays Thriving Wallet Time Well Spent Turning Point Uncategorized Unplug & Recharge Well-Being Wellbeing and Social Change Well Yes You Can Wisdom Women in the Workplace Wonder Work-Life Integration Working From Home in the New Normal Work Smarter Your Mind At Work
+Ask an Expert Asking for a Friend Back to School Solutions Beating Burnout Brain Health Challenge Winners Community Corporate Divorce and Co-parenting Emotional Well-being First Responders First Fuel Yourself Health, Not Healthcare Invest In Yourself Life-Work Integration Mental Health Mental Health at Work Mindful Screening Overcoming Lawyer Burnout Purpose Science Sleep Sleep Well Technology and Humanity The Thrive Global Questionnaire Thought Leaders Thrive Contributor Roundups Thrive Global News Thrive Global on Campus Thrive Global Podcasts Thrive Style Thriving in the New Normal Thriving Through the Holidays Thriving Wallet Time Well Spent Unplug & Recharge Well-Being Wellbeing and Social Change Well Yes You Can Wisdom Women in the Workplace Wonder Working From Home in the New Normal Work Smarter Your Mind At Work